Les avantages de l'achat d'actions vs. l'achat d'actifs : ce que vous devez savoir

 5. Finalize and sign the agreement.

-1. Identify the assets to acquire.
+1. Identify the assets to be acquired.

 2. Evaluate assets and determine their value.